-- 1. No unauthorized devices shall be attached to the MP3 player. - 2.
-Do not attempt to alter, destroy or disable the device or speakers. - 3.
-Accessing non-educational content without prior written permission from the Education Specialist or designee is prohibited. - 4.
-Do not install, download or place any software or external data on the device. - 5.
-Contact the Assistant Head Start Director or Program Manager to add new songs/music to the device. - 6.
-Store your assigned device and speakers in a safe and secure place as you are responsible for the upkeep. - 7.
+- 1. No unauthorized devices shall be attached to the MP3 player, Interactive Boards or I-pads. - 2.
+Do not attempt to alter, destroy or disable the devices or speakers. - 3.
+Accessing non-educational content without prior written permission from the Curriculum Directors or designee is prohibited. - 4.
+Do not install, download or place any software or external data on the devices. - 5.
+Contact your Curriculum Director or Program Manager to add new songs/music to the devices. - 6.
+Store your assigned devices and speakers in a safe and secure place as you are responsible for the upkeep. - 7.
 Include your assigned MP3 player and speakers on your inventory list. - 8.
-Report immediately to the Assistant Head Start Director or Program Manager any problems with your device/speakers or if either becomes lost or stolen.
+Report immediately to your Curriculum Director or Program Manager any problems with your device/speakers or if either becomes lost or stolen. - 9.
+Delete photos from your iPad immediately after the photo has been used for its original purpose.
+Do not store children's photos on your classroom iPad.
+These devices share an Apple Account and all classroom photos can be seen by other classrooms within the CSNT Head Start Program.

-Revised 9/20/2017
+Revised 4/23/2024